jwl-7/c0de_gr1nd/python_explanations/string_integer_interconversion.md

     for i in range(len(s)):
         result = result * 10 + (ord(s[i]) - ord('0'))

-    if is_negative:
-        result = -result
-    return result
+    return -result if is_negative else result
 ```

 ## Explanation